tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: rename active_gs => gs
 - TBD: refactor score
+	- TBD: determine max_score from summ of all possible scores?
+	- TBD: score = class with object being attribute in gs
+	- TBD: print_score() a method of the Score class
 	- TBD: instead of a dict of score achievements w/ T or F, just have a list of score achievemnts achieved
 	- TBD: link front_gate score to opening door
 - TBD: refactor GameState and dicts in static_gbl() with dunder methods (__getattr__ and __setattr__ ; see email to self on Aug 2, 2022)